• Skip to main content

 Slow Cooker Potato Leek Soup ingredients in the slow cooker and a mearuing cup with the broth to the side

 One of my favorite cheap kitchen tools is an immersion blender.
 Using one here is the easiest way to puree the potato leek soup.
-I highly recommend you get one, my favorite one is listed below and is not expensive at all.
-It is so much easier than transferring the soup to a blender and being careful not to do so when it is hot.
-This way you can keep the soup hot and blend!.
+This way you can keep the soup hot and blend!

 Slow Cooker Potato Leek Soup with immersion blender pureeing the soup